paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 ---

 ### 📜 Version History

+#### Version 0.4.0 - Multi-Light Animation
+-   **Feature: Multi-Light Animation:** The lighting system has been completely overhauled to support the animation of multiple lights simultaneously.
+-   **Workflow:** The `RenderFormerLightingCombine` node is now the central hub for all lighting.
+It takes any combination of static and animated lights and produces a `start_frame_lighting` and `end_frame_lighting` list.
+-   **Workflow:** The `RenderFormerSceneBuilder` now uses the `end_lighting` input to receive the end-frame data, simplifying the animation triggering logic.
+This removes the need for a separate `lighting_sequence` input.

+#### Version 0.3.1 - Flexible Lighting Workflow
+-   **Workflow:** The `RenderFormerLightingCombine` node has been overhauled.
+It now accepts both static `LIGHTING` and animated `LIGHTING_SEQUENCE` inputs simultaneously.
+It intelligently separates the animation data, allowing you to combine multiple static lights with one animated light in a single, streamlined workflow.

+#### Version 0.3.0 - Animation Overhaul and Performance Boost
+-   **Feature: Full Light Animation:** The `RenderFormerLightingTarget` node now supports animating a light's position, rotation, scale, and emissive strength, enabling complex dynamic lighting effects.
+-   **Fix: Animation Transformation:** Reworked the animation pipeline to correctly interpolate object and light transformations, ensuring smooth movement, rotation, and scaling.
+-   **Performance: In-Memory Scene Generation:** The entire scene-building process now runs in-memory, dramatically reducing processing time by avoiding disk I/O for intermediate files.
+-   **Workflow:** The `RenderFormer Sampler` and `Scene Builder` nodes now handle both static scenes and animation sequences more robustly.

 #### Version 0.2.5 - Node Consolidation and Workflow Simplification
 -   **Workflow:** Merged the `RenderFormerVideoSamplerBatched` into the main `RenderFormerGenerator` (now `RenderFormer Sampler`).
 The sampler now intelligently handles both single images and video sequences, with an optional `IMAGES` output.